sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 10. DHCP Server messages received on non-trusted ports are dropped.

-11. DHCP Snooping is not applied to VLANs on which it is not enabled.
-DHCP packets received in this VLAN are forwarded.
+11. DHCP Snooping is automatically enabled for VLANs that are dynamically created (like Radius Server assigned VLANs to 802.1x clients).
+Trusted port needs to be configured for dynamically created VLANs (as an example of an approach, this can be achieved by setting a trusted port as trunk port).
+DHCP packets received for all other VLANs for which DHCP Snooping is not configured are forwarded to all ports in the VLAN in which the packet is received.

 Go back to [Beginning of the document](#dhcp-snooping).
 # 3 Design